 How can we help reduce the spread of disinformation and misinformation?

-If they respond with hostilely, resort to ad hominem attacks, or tell you to “do your research” without providing proof that they did theirs, this should be a sign that the person expected you to uncritically believe them and that their claim is probably unfounded.
+If they respond with hostilely, resort to ad hominem attacks, or tell you to “do your research” without offering evidence that they conducted theirs, this should be a sign that the person anticipated you to accept their claims without question and that their assertion is likely baseless.
 Be sceptical of claims from such people and independently check the facts yourself.
 Regardless of what some people may say, asking for sources does not automatically imply that you are dependent on others for answers.

 Remember that not every zoologist is knowledgeable about mustelids